equinor/azure-github-oidc-template/README.md

 - Creates a managed identity with the given name in Azure.
 - Adds federated credentials with the given names and subjects for the GitHub OIDC identity provider.
 - Creates a read-only lock to prevent changes to the managed identity.
+- Assigns role `Contributor` to allow management of all resources.
+- *(Optional)* Assigns role `Role Based Access Control Administrator` to allow administration of RBAC assignments.

 ## Prerequisites